Use the recipes and food safety tips below to eat healthy and safe while enjoying your holiday meals.

 Don’t like apple pie?
 How about a slice of pumpkin or pecan pie?

-Get Active for the Holidays and Turkey Trot Across Texas!
+Get Active for the Holidays and Walk Across Texas!

 Need a reason to get moving?
 Create a Walk Across Texas team with family members and compete against each other to see who can walk across the state of Texas first!